 It may be small in size but are incredibly fearless, also suffering from the Small Dog Syndrome, hence being on the lookout for attacking or barking at canines bigger than its size at times.

-They can excel to the position of efficient guard and watchdogs as they are mostly yappy at the sight of a stranger.
+They can excel in the position of efficient guard and watchdogs as they are mostly yappy at the sight of a stranger.

 Though most of them are affectionate towards children, the Chihuahua is not at all preferred choices for homes with young ones.
 They even would not be a good match for households having mischievous kids, as the combination of a stubborn dog and a naughty child could trigger any unpleasant occurrences.
 Only older kids who could treat and manage the Chi in a matured manner would be suited to dwell with this breed.